Frost Death Knight DPS Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Horn of Winter

-If you are using Horn of Winter, then you
+If you are using Breath of Sindragosa,

 make sure to use Horn of Winter when you are low on Runes within the

 Breath of Sindragosa window.
-It is important to not hold on to it for too long
+It is important not to hold on to it for too long

 as you will end up losing casts overall.
 Use it as soon as you cannot use